thushv89/deep_inference_json/README.md

 imagenet_classes.py - Class names of the imagenet dataset
 vgg_inference.py - The script that loads the model and infer from it and return the class and confidence for an image
 query_service.py - The web service implemented with Flask
+config.py - The constants used by various scripts
+app_unit_tests.py - Unit Testing

 ## Introduction
 This repository implements a script for inferencing the classes of custom images using a pretrained deep network (VGG-16).
 The weights (parameters) are found [here](https://www.cs.toronto.edu/~frossard/post/vgg16/)